 Often the use of the term also depends on the country you are in.
 For instance, people prefer to use the term stock in the United States when discussing equity.
 Elsewhere in the world, the share is more commonly in use.

-Market role of a person also justifies to some extent the use of the term share or stock.
-For instance, the analyst might often prefer the term stock, whereas the stock broker will mostly ask the investor to specify the number of shares they want to buy.
+The market role of a person also justifies, to some extent, the use of the term share or stock.
+For instance, the analyst might often prefer the term stock, whereas the stockbroker will mostly ask the investor to specify the number of shares they want to buy.

 As said above, the primary difference between the stock vs share is what they refer to.
 The term stock is generally in use when talking about the equities markets in general.
-On the other hand, the share is usually is use when talking about a unit of measure.
-Apart from this, there is no other major difference between the two, and thus, it may not be wrong, if you are using the terms interchangeably.1,2
+On the other hand, the share is usually used when talking about a unit of measure.
+Apart from this, there is no other major difference between the two, and thus, it may not be wrong if you are using the terms interchangeably.